-\subsection{Sufficient Conditions for Exponent Optimality}
+\subsection{Sufficient conditions for exponent optimality}

-In this section, we provide a converse bound on the exponent for any stationary policy $U\in\mathcal{U}$, and derive sufficient conditions for a policy to achieve this bound. \yka{At some point here or later we should remark on the fact that considering this ``weak'' adversary who only chooses between time invariant arrival patterns already gives us a tight converse.
+In this section, given a starting state, we provide a converse bound on the exponent for any stationary policy $U\in\mathcal{U}$, and derive sufficient conditions for a policy to achieve this bound. \yka{At some point here or later we should remark on the fact that considering this ``weak'' adversary who only chooses between time invariant arrival patterns already gives us a tight converse.
 I imagine this has to do with the subadditivity and scale invariance of $\mathbf{f}$ and the state invariance of the adversary's cost function.}

-We use the intuition from differential games (see, e.g., \citealt{atar2003escape}) to informally illustrate the interplay between the control and the most likely sample path leading to demand drop.
-Consider a zero-sum game between the adversary (nature) who chooses the fluid-scale demand arrival process $\fA[\cdot]$, and the controller who decides the assignment rule $U$, where the adversary minimizes the large-deviation ``cost'' of a demand sample path that leads to demand drop.
-Specifically, the adversary's cost for a demand sample path $\fA[\cdot]$ is the rate function defined in (\ref{eq:ld_rate}), i.e., the exponent.
-The converse bound we will obtain next will correspond to the adversary playing first and choosing the minimum cost \emph{time-invariant} demand sample path that ensures demand drop.
-The following pleasant surprises will emerge subsequently: (i) we will find an equilibrium in pure strategies to the aforementioned zero-sum game, (ii) the converse will turn out to be tight, i.e., the adversary's equilibrium demand sample path will be time invariant, (iii) the controller's equilibrium assignment strategy will be an SMW policy with specific $\alpha$ (this simple policy will satisfy the sufficient conditions for achievability we will state immediately after our converse, in Proposition~\ref{prop:tight_converse}).
+We use the intuition from differential games (see, e.g., \citealt{atar2003escape}) to informally illustrate the interplay between the control and the most likely sample path leading to throughput loss.
+Consider a zero-sum game between the adversary (nature) who chooses the fluid-scale service token arrival process $\fA(\cdot)$, and the controller who decides the scheduling rule $U$, where the adversary minimizes the large-deviation ``cost'' of a service token sample path that leads to throughput loss.
+Specifically, the adversary's cost for a service token sample path $\fA(\cdot)$ is the rate function defined in (\ref{eq:ld_rate}), i.e., the exponent.
+The converse bound we will obtain next will correspond to the adversary playing first and choosing the minimum cost \emph{time-invariant} service token sample path that ensures throughput loss.
+The following pleasant surprises will emerge subsequently: (i) we will find an equilibrium in pure strategies to the aforementioned zero-sum game, (ii) the converse will turn out to be tight, i.e., the adversary's equilibrium service token sample path will be time invariant, (iii) the controller's equilibrium scheduling strategy will be an SMW policy with specific $\balpha$ (this simple policy will satisfy the sufficient conditions for achievability we will state immediately after our converse, in Proposition~\ref{prop:tight_converse}).